ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 vuforia-spatial-edge-server/addons/
 ```

 This folder contains all the code you need for your VST hardware interface.
-A hardware interface is in charge of communicating with a specific piece of hardware.
-The robotic addon interface will be in charge of talking to the robot and generating the specific nodes and logic needed for path planning.

 ### Installing Node.js